bitcoin-computer/docs/tutorial.md

 expect(b).to.deep.equal(a)
 ```

-Reading and writing can be performed to different users.
-The blockchain allows any two users to obtain consensus over the state of smart objects.
-This makes it possible to build decentralized applications.
+Smart objects are readable by any user by default, but they can be [encrypted](#privacy) for privacy.
+The ``computer.sync`` function is deterministic, therefore multiple users can get consensus over the state of a smart object.

 ## Update a Smart Object

 Smart objects can only be updated through function calls.
-As function calls are recorded in Bitcoin transactions it is necessary to ``await`` on function calls.
+Whenever a function of a smart object is called a transaction is broadcast to record the function call.
+Therefore it is necessary to ``await`` on all function calls.

 ```js
 await a.post('world')